ava-labs/mastering-avalanche/chapter_01.md

 Avalanche is the official name of the Distributed Ledger Technology (DLT) that is being built as an open-source project led by [Ava Labs](https://www.avalabs.org).
 Avalanche is often referred to as a Layer 1 (L1) network or simply as a 'Blockchain'.
 The source code is [BSD 3-Clause licensed](ttps://github.com/ava-labs/avalanchego/blob/master/LICENSE) and is available on [GitHub](ttps://github.com/ava-labs/avalanchego) and the community is encouraged to contribute.

-Avalanche is also the name of the Proof of Stake (PoS) consensus protocol utilised in the Avalanche network.
+Avalanche is also the name of the 'Proof of Stake' (PoS) consensus protocol utilised in the Avalanche network.
 Avalanche can be utilised as an open-source platform for launching public or private decentralised applications.
 Avalanche is the first 'smart contracts' capable network that can process over 4,500 transactions per second with instant confirmations and high throughput.

 Ethereum developers can quickly build on Avalanche as [Solidity](https://docs.soliditylang.org) the programming language of the Ethereum Virtual Machine (EVM) works out of the box.
 The key difference between Avalanche and other L1 networks (like Ethereum) is that the consensus protocols Avalanche and Snowman are breakthroughs in computer science.